scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 New Yorker displays one text object in every query for a rating).
 By default, these objects are abstracted to an integer identifier (though the other information is still accessible).
-That means these algorithms mirror the implementation in academic papers where a particular objects is referred to as object :math:`i` to an integer.
+That means these algorithms mirror the implementation in academic papers: objects are referred to by an integer index (i.e., object :math:`i`).

-The arguments and return values for all algorithm functions are specified exactly.
+The arguments and return values for all algorithm functions are specified exactly, in a YAML-based schema.
 Every algorithm has to create a mapping from the specified inputs to the specified outputs.
 This allows treating an algorithm like a black-box.

-The YAML file ``Algs.yaml`` (e.g., in ``apps/[application]/algs/Algs.yaml``)
-contains four root level keys for each of ``initExp``, ``getQuery``, ``processAnswer`` and ``getModel``.
+This schema depends on ``Algs.yaml`` (e.g., in ``apps/[application]/algs/Algs.yaml``) and contains four root level keys for each of ``initExp``, ``getQuery``, ``processAnswer`` and ``getModel``.
 Each one of these sections describes the input arguments and returns values by ``args`` and ``rets`` respectively.
 These sections are filled with type specifications that describe the name and type of the various keyword arguments.
 For example, an integer parameter given with the keyword argument ``foo`` is characterized in ``Algs.yaml`` by

 .. code-block:: yaml